Wrongful Termination in Washington, D.C.

 Discrimination

-If you believe that you have been penalized or fired in Washington, D.C. for one of these discriminatory reasons listed above, you may be able to file a claim with the United States Equal Employment Opportunity Commission.
-An experienced Washington, D.C. attorney can walk you through the process to help ensure the best possible outcome.
+If you believe you were fired for one of these reasons, you may be eligible to file a claim with the Equal Employment Opportunity Commission (EEOC) or the DC Office of Human Rights (OHR).
+An experienced DC employment attorney can guide you through the process and improve your chances of success.

 Retaliation